 Name for the root resource of the GPM4CIM instance.
 You can use your own name.
-This name appears as resource name for the resource type AIX_SYSTEM_COMPLEX for AIX, XLINUX_SYSTEM_COMPLEX for Linux on System x or ZLINUX_SYSTEM_COMPLEX for Linux on System z.
+This name appears as resource name for the resource type AIX_SYSTEM_COMPLEX for AIX, XLINUX_SYSTEM_COMPLEX for Linux on System z.

 AIX_IMAGE | LNX_IMAGE | LNZ_IMAGE

 Host name or IP address of an image running the specified operating system, including the port number.
 Due to different resource models, all images within the same complex must run the same operating system.